safesoftware/FMETraining/ServerAuthoring3SelfServe/Exercise3.md

 <br>**3) Apply User Parameter**
-<br>Currently we've created a user parameter, but not applied it to anywhere.
+<br>Now we've created a user parameter, but not applied it to anywhere.

-Inspect the parameters for the RasterResampler transformer.
+Open the parameters for the RasterResampler transformer.
 Click the drop-down arrow to the right of the X Cell Spacing parameter, and choose User Parameter &gt; CellSpacing.

 Do the same for the Y Cell Spacing parameter.
 The dialog will now look like this: